 1) Make sure the plugin is installed and activated

-3. Then, on each post, you will have a meta box with which to assign permissions and restrict access by non-permissioned users or the public
+3. Then, on each post, you will have a meta box to assign permissions and restrict access by unauthorized users or the public.

 You can limit access to your Client Portal based on the expiration date for each individual Client.

-As you create each client, and in each client's edit page, you will find a field for expiration date.
+As you create each client, and on each client's edit page, you will find a field for the expiration date.

-The client's username and password are never deleted, but on that expiration date, they will receive an error instead of being able to login.
+The client's username and password are never deleted, but on the event of an expired account, they will receive an error instead of being able to log in.
 The content of this error message can be customized in the Settings menu.